bisect-pt/vero-sdk-demos/README.md

 -   b - The host server that the demo will run against.

--   u - The username from the demo user that you want to create.
+-   u - The username.

--   p - The password from the demo user that you want to create.
+-   p - The password.

 Example: